YY535/EMG_removing/README.md

 % play with the nfft and the window length to compute the spectrum when you have a long file.
 EMG_rm_viewnoise()
 ```
-For the slower frequency property, e.g., delta wave phase and power, it is recommended to use the original signal `x_orig` The original signal could also be reconstructed by the EMG activities.
+For the properties of slower frequency signals, e.g., delta wave phase and power, it is recommended to use the original signal `x_orig` The original signal could also be reconstructed by the EMG activities.
 In case of useing channel `ch_delta` (`x` is the cleaned data):

 ```
 ch_delta ;% the selected channel